zendesk/chariot-tooltips/README.md

 # Chariot
 > Walkthroughs so easy, you might as well be flying in a chariot.

-A Javascript library for creating step-by-step tooltip tutorials, using an overlay to hide the background noise..
+A Javascript library for creating step-by-step tooltip tutorials, using a background overlay to bring focus to the elements you care about.

 # Demo

-Refer to Development section below.
+Refer to [Development](#development) section below.

 # Motivation
 We believe that tooltips are better at drawing focus to highlighted elements on a website when the background is dimmed out.

 Existing tooltip overlay solutions don't use overlay backgrounds, or if they do, they fail to consider when parent containers already have the CSS `z-index` property set.

 (A child element's `z-index` cannot override it's parent's `z-index`).

 # Features

-- Tutorial kicked off by query param
+- Tutorial kicked off by query parameter
 - Overlay hides background and clones your key elements over it
 - `z-index` is taken care of
 - Programmatic API and configurable callbacks